NickTaylorRE/multiarch_solver/README.md

 ```
 *supported operations in the stack machine.
 S. stands for Stack operation*

 The only weirdness in the stack machine is that some operations support pushing `Byte`(8b), `Word`(16b), or `Pointer`(32b) sized data to the stack.
 This means a program could have 2 `LDW` instructions followed by a `POPP`.
 The result would be 2 word sized immediates loaded to the stack, then both poped off as 1 pointer sized value.
 1 `PUSHP` followed by 4 `POPB` instructions is also possible.
-Something like this may even just be an optimization, where the bytes aren't totally related to eachother.
+Something like this may even just be an optimization, where the bytes aren't guaranteed to be used together.

 # Reg VM